-Heroin is a dangerous, addictive and often deadly opioid drug.
+Heroin is a dangerous, addictive and often deadly opioid.
 When people take heroin, it affects their brain and essential functions including respiration.

-During the 1970s, the use of heroin was pretty much strictly associated with intravenous drug use, and while that has changed with more people smoking or snorting it, people still tend to most often inject it.
+During the 1970s, the use of heroin was almost strictly associated with intravenous drug use.
+While that trend has changed with more people now smoking or snorting it, injecting heroin is the most common way people take heroin.

-The following provides an overview of heroin, intravenous drug use, and what the term “heroin arm” refers to.
+The following information provides an overview of heroin, intravenous drug use and what the term “heroin arm” refers to.

-When someone takes heroin, it binds to opioid receptors in their central nervous system, and this triggers a flood of dopamine that’s responsible for the euphoric high and pleasurable feeling people say they have when they first use this drug.
-In the process, it also activates the brain’s reward pathways, and when this occurs, the user’s brain wants to keep seeking out what gave that pleasurable feeling.
-Unfortunately, it’s heroin in this case, which is when addiction occurs.
-People also become tolerant to heroin meaning they need higher doses to have an effect, and if they try to stop using it cold turkey, they go through withdrawal.
+When someone takes heroin, it binds to opioid receptors in their central nervous system and this triggers a flood of dopamine that’s responsible for the euphoric high and pleasurable feelings people say they have when they use this drug.
+In the process, heroin also activates the brain’s reward pathways.
+When this occurs, the brain wants to keep seeking out what provided that pleasurable feeling.
+Unfortunately, because what the brain seeks is heroin, this is when addiction develops.
+People also become tolerant to heroin meaning they need higher doses to have an effect, and if they try to stop using heroin they can experience withdrawal symptoms.

-Along with a high, heroin use also leads people to feel very drowsy and even nod off, and it has many other adverse side effects like nausea, vomiting, and itchiness.
-Of course, overdose is possible and happens frequently with heroin use.
-Signs of a heroin overdose can include unconsciousness, cold, clammy skin, having a bluish tint to the lips and pinpoint pupils.
+Along with feeling high, heroin use also causes people to feel very drowsy and even nod off.
+Heroin has many other adverse side effects like nausea, vomiting and itchiness.
+Of course, overdosing is possible and frequently happens with heroin use.
+Signs of a heroin overdose include slow, shallow or erratic breathing, along with unconsciousness, cold, clammy skin and having a bluish tint to the lips and pinpoint pupils.

-The reason for this is because when heroin is injected it works extremely quickly and people often feel the effects within a few seconds.
-Injecting heroin also leads to a more powerful high.
+The reason for this trend toward injecting is because when heroin is injected it works quickly and people often feel the effects within a few seconds.
+Injecting heroin also causes a stronger high than the alternative methods provide.

-Unfortunately, there are also additional risks that come with injecting heroin as well, in addition to the risks of the drug itself.
+Unfortunately, there are also additional risks that come with injecting heroin, in addition to the risks of the drug itself.

-There are so many dangers associated with injecting heroin.
-First, the risk of overdose is higher, and if someone is using heroin that’s cut with toxins or has other additives they’re unaware of, it can be even more dangerous to put it directly into the bloodstream.
+There are many dangers associated with injecting heroin.
+First, the risk of overdose is higher when someone injects the drug.
+Also, if someone is using heroin that’s cut with toxins or has other additives they’re unaware of, it can be even more dangerous to put the drug directly into the bloodstream.

-There’s also the risks associated with needle use including the heightened risk of contracting diseases like HIV and hepatitis.
-Also, when people have heroin marks on the arm, it can mean they’re at a higher risk of complications like inflamed or collapsed veins, skin infections, or other problems.
+There are also the risks associated with needle use including the heightened risk of contracting diseases like HIV and hepatitis.
+Also, when people have visible heroin marks on their arm, it can mean they’re at a higher risk of complications like inflamed or collapsed veins, skin infections or other problems.

-For example, people can get a bacterial heroin arm infection when they have germs that are on their skin’s surface or are on a needle, and then they push them deep into their skin, and bypass the barrier layer that’s supposed to be provided by the skin.
-If a bacterial heroin arm infection reaches blood vessels, it can cause very deep infections of the tissues, veins or vascular areas.
-For people who inject heroin subcutaneously, they’re at risk for getting abscesses and infected blisters.
+People can get a bacterial heroin arm infection when they have germs that are on their skin’s surface or on a needle.
+Via injection, they push the bacteria deep into their skin and bypass the skin’s protective layer.
+If a bacterial heroin arm infection reaches blood vessels, it can cause very deep infections in the tissues, veins or vascular areas.
+People who inject heroin subcutaneously are at risk of getting abscesses and infected blisters.

 Staph infections are associated with injecting heroin and intravenous drug use, and these infections can start out looking like a pimple or bug bite.
-They may be swollen, sore and red and staph infections can spread to other areas of the body and require intravenous antibiotics and drainage of the wound area.
+They may appear swollen, sore and red.
+Staph infections can spread to other areas of the body and require intravenous antibiotics and drainage of the wound area.
 Abscesses are infections that lead to a mass that’s filled with bacteria, debris, and pus.

 Necrotizing fasciitis is a flesh-eating disease that occurs when bacteria enters the tissue.
-Skin starts to feel swollen and hot, and people also often have symptoms like fever, vomiting, and diarrhea.
-Skin can become black as the infection spreads, and it can lead to death if it spreads.
+Skin starts to feel swollen and hot and people also often have symptoms like fever, vomiting, and diarrhea.
+Skin can blacken as the infection spreads and it can lead to death if it spreads far enough.
 Amputation may also be necessary in some cases.

-Heroin marks on the arm are indicators that someone is repeatedly injecting drugs into their arm, and it’s leading to scars.
-It’s not the only one, but it is a key sign of drug use in many people.
+Heroin marks on the arm are indicators that someone is repeatedly injecting drugs into their arm, creating the scars.
+Heroin arm is a key sign of drug use in many people.